apeskinian/p5_treasures_untold/README.md

     | --- | --- |
     | ![Mobile Profile Page](documentation/features/profile_page/mobile_profile_page.png "Mobile profile page") | ![Desktop Profile Page](documentation/features/profile_page/desktop_profile_page.png "Desktop profile page") |

     To view details of previous orders, users can click on the relevant order number shown in the table to bring up details of that order.
+Clicking on the item name will also take the user to that products detail page.

     | Mobile Order History View | Desktop Order History View |
     | --- | --- |
     | ![Mobile Order History](documentation/features/profile_page/mobile_order_history.png "Mobile Order History") | ![Desktop Order History](documentation/features/profile_page/desktop_order_history.png "Desktop order history") |

+    #### Discontinued Items
+    Products that are deleted from the database and have previously been ordered will still show on previous order details but be marked as discontinued.
+The item name will not link to a product page and the placeholder image will be used for the product.

 - ### Support and Help Pages
     Treasures Untold has the following support pages for users which can be accessed via the navigation menus or the links at the bottom of each page: